While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 To be successful and not drown in the sea of travel blogs out there, niche down.
 Is there a certain travel topic you are interested in?

-Examples could be: sustainable travel, luxury travel, female solo travel, budget travel, family travel blogger, or a blogger about certain destinations.
+Examples could be: sustainable travel, luxury travel, female solo travel, budget travel, family travel blogger, or a blogger about specific destinations.

-The clearer and the more you narrow down on a topic at the beginning, the easier it is for you to become an expert and the best strategy on how to get your travel blog seen.
-It also gives you a chance to rank easier on Google and get organic traffic which is the ultimate goal.
+The more you narrow down on a topic at the beginning, the easier it is for you to become an expert, and it is the best strategy on how to get your travel blog seen.
+It also helps you to rank easier and faster on Google and get organic traffic which is the ultimate goal.

 Running a blog means running a business: How To Start An Online Business You Can Run From Anywhere In The World